SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/index.md

 title: Introduction
 redirect_from: /payments/
 description: |
   Payment Methods v1 is our off-the-rack assortment of possibilities.
 Pick the one(s) you like.
-  You can pick and choose among them to tailor the method package best suited for your business.
+You can pick and choose among them to tailor a package best suited for your business.
 permalink: /:path/
 menu_order: 5